-The United Nations University Geothermal Training Programme (UNU-GTP) is celebrating its 30th anniversary in 2008.
-It has operated in Iceland since 1979 offering six month annual courses for professionals from developing countries.
+The United Nations University Geothermal Training Programme (UNU-GTP) has operated in Iceland since 1979 offering six month annual courses for professionals from developing countries.
 From being one of four geothermal schools established in the 1970s the UNU-GTP is now the only international graduate school offering specialized geothermal training.
 The aim is to assist developing countries, with geothermal potential, in capacity building in order to make the countries self sufficient in geothermal development.
 The trademark is to give university graduates engaged in geothermal work intensive on-the-job training.
 The training is conducted in English and tailor-made to suit the needs of the home country.
 UNU Fellows generally receive scholarships financed mainly by the Government of Iceland.
-Since 2000, cooperation between the UNU-GTP and the University of Iceland (UI) has opened up the possibility for few UNU Fellows to extend their studies to MSc level, with the six months training adopted as an integral part (30 out of 120 ECTS).
-In 2008, the cooperation has been expanded to include PhD studies, with two former UNU Fellows commencing PhD studies in the academic year 2008-2009.
+Since 2000, cooperation between the UNU-GTP and the University of Iceland (UI) has opened up the possibility for a few UNU Fellows to extend their studies to MSc level, with the six months training adopted as an integral part (30 out of 120 ECTS).
+In 2008, the cooperation was expanded to include PhD studies, with two former UNU Fellows commencing PhD studies in the academic year 2008-2009.
+A similar cooperation agreement has now been signed with the Reykjavik University

 As a contribution to the UN Millennium Development Goals and through the contribution of the Icelandic government, the UNU-GTP has expanded its activities by annual workshops/short courses in Africa (started in Kenya in 2005), Central America (started in El Salvador in 2006), and Asia (started in China in May 2008).
 The events are organised in cooperation with local energy agencies responsible for geothermal development.
-A part of the objective is to increase geothermal development who have not yet received quality training.
+A part of the objective is to increase geothermal cooperation inside the region, and to reach out to countries with potential and interest in geothermal development who have not yet received quality training.
 This has made it possible for the UNU-GTP to reach out to an increasing number of geothermal scientists and engineers.
+More recently, this has also been one factor that has contributed to the UNU-GTP being able to offer customer-designed courses, lasting from one to 12 weeks, modelled to the demands of the paying customer.
+The first such courses were given in 2010.
+This has since become an important factor in the operations of UNU-GTP.

 Africa has always been a major cooperating partner of the UNU-GTP.
-Amongst the 402 graduates of the UNU-GTP (1979-2008), 107 or 26% have come from eleven African countries.
+Amongst the 554 graduates of the UNU-GTP (1979-2013), 191 or 34% have come from thirteen African countries.
 Most of these come from the countries of East Africa.
-The largest numbers have come from Kenya (42), followed by Ethiopia (26), Uganda (11), Tunisia (6), and Eritrea (6).
-Former UNU Fellows lead the geothermal research and development in all these countries.
-The political and economic situation in some of the countries has, however, delayed geothermal development, with some of its professionals trained at the UNU-GTP having left their jobs in the geothermal sector and even emigrated to other countries.
-Out of twenty-six UNU MSc-Fellows participating in the MSc programme, sixteen have graduated.
-Seven of these have come from Kenya, one from Uganda and one from Djibouti, and three Africans are currently pursuing MSc studies in Iceland, coming from Eritrea and Ethiopia (2).
-Furthermore, the first two UNU PhD-Fellows are Kenyans.
-Kenya has been the leading country in E-Africa in geothermal research and development, and many of their specialists have been trained in Iceland.
-Figure 1 shows the group of UNU Fellows that attended 6 month training in Iceland in 2009.
+The largest numbers have come from Kenya (89), followed by Ethiopia (32) and Uganda (16).
+Former UNU Fellows lead the geothermal research and development in most of these countries.
+The political and economic situation in some of the countries has, however, delayed geothermal development, with some of its professionals trained at the UNU-GTP having left their jobs in the geothermal sector and even immigrated to other countries.
+Almost half or sixteen out of the thirty five UNU MSc-Fellows that have graduated from the MSc programme are from Africa, 9 from Kenya, 2 from Ethiopia and Eritrea and 1 from each of Uganda, Djibouti and Rwanda.
+Also, eight Africans are currently pursuing their MSc studies in Iceland, coming from Kenya (6), Rwanda and Tanzania.
+Finally, the first UNU PhD-Fellow to graduate was a Kenyan, defending her thesis in February 2013, with two additional Kenyans pursuing their studies.
+Figure 1 shows the group of UNU Fellows that attended 6 month training in Iceland in 2013.